js-girls/workshop/docs/level0/00-exercises.md

 * Step 03
   * Try to use an "if", as you wish.
 [Solution](http://codepen.io/daldosso/pen/ZQNOYN?editors=0011)
   * Try to use an "if", reading a user input.
 [Solution](http://codepen.io/daldosso/pen/gPJMPo?editors=1011)

+* Step 04
+  * Write a list of friends using an array and innerHTML.
+[Solution](http://codepen.io/daldosso/pen/obRdMa?editors=1010)